lamberta/devkit-doc/api/ui/images.md

 #### 9-slice options

+The `destSlices` option can be omitted, if so the values of `sourceSlices` will be used as destination slices.

 The sum of the source `left`, `center` and `right` options is treated as 100% of the image.
 For example: If an image with a width of 80 pixels is used and the `left` and `right` values are 20 and the `center` value is 60 then there will be 80 * 20 / (20 + 60 + 20) pixels used for the sides